AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/organizing-new-instance.md

 >
 >When naming files in the above examples, do not use spaces and avoid the use of underscores "\_"

-## What’s Next?c
+## What’s Next?

-* Download the Worksheet: [Marketo Engage Organization and Naming Conventions](./assets/adobe-marketo-engage-organization-and-naming-conventions.xlsx) to support the creation of the folder structure and naming conventions.
+* Download the Worksheet: [Marketo Engage Organization and Naming Conventions](./assets/adobe-marketo-engage-organization-and-naming-conventions.xlsx){target="_blank"} to support the creation of the folder structure and naming conventions.
 * Once you determine the necessary components in your standard naming convention, consider building formulas into a Google Sheet or Microsoft Excel.
 For future use, simply input your values in the spreadsheet to generate your Program names.
 * Once you align on an overall folder structure, it is time to think through the templates you need based on the most frequent use cases and the most common requests your team receives.
 Then start building your first program template.
-Read on to get started with [Adobe Marketo Engage program templates](https://business.adobe.com/blog/how-to/get-started-with-marketo-engage-program-templates).
+Read on to get started with [Adobe Marketo Engage program templates](https://business.adobe.com/blog/how-to/get-started-with-marketo-engage-program-templates){target="_blank"}.

 ### Authors